1

 Responsibilities

-(60%)* Assigns accurate ICD-CM diagnosis and CPT codes in a timely manner for all appropriate encounters using CMS and American Hospital Guidelines, CPT Assistant and following AHIMA code of ethics.
+(60%)* Assigns accurate ICD-CM diagnosis and procedure codes and CPT codes in a timely manner for all appropriate encounters and ensures appropriate DRG assignment based on the clinical documentation within the medical record by using CMS and American Hospital Guidelines and following AHIMA code of ethics.

-(30%)* Utilizes clinical knowledge to interact with physicians/providers on a regular basis to assist in improving documentation within the medical record to accurately reflect the severity of illness and level of care provided.
+(30%)* Utilizes clinical knowledge to interact with the Clinical Documentation Specialists and physicians/providers on a daily basis to assist in improving documentation within the medical record; to accurately reflect the severity of illness and level of care provided.

 (10%)* Demonstrates willingness to participate in continuing education to enhance coding knowledge.